ctlab/sysbio-training/sbw-2019/sc_rnaseq/README.md

 ## Dataset

 Dataset in this folder is taken from 10x Genomics website https://support.10xgenomics.com/single-cell-gene-expression/datasets/3.0.0/pbmc_1k_v3.
-This datasets are distributed under Creative Commons Attribution license.
+This dataset is distributed under Creative Commons Attribution license.
 For more information about this licence, please refer to https://creativecommons.org/licenses/by/4.0/ .